docs

 Step 1: Approve a Consumer

 Before you can upload secrets, you must first approve a consumer in the Oracle.
 A consumer is the entity that will be allowed to interact with the Oracle on your behalf.
-To approve a consumer, follow the steps outlined in the consumer approval documentation.
+Or in other words is your contract deployed.

 Once a consumer is approved, you will be able to attach secrets such as headers that will be included in any request the Oracle makes on your behalf.